gornostal/Modific/README.md

 If you use different than the default theme, you can customize colors of bullets on the gutter by adding [this](https://gist.github.com/3692073) chunk of code to your theme.

+### SVN users
+If you are using SVN 1.7 you may want to turn on option `svn_use_internal_diff`.
+This instructs Subversion to use its built-in differencing engine despite any external differencing mechanism that may be specified for use in the user's runtime configuration.

 Thanks to
 ---------